PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 ## Punchlist ##

+"Age and cunning will always overcome" -- tag the final twist with Boltac saying - Age and cunning.

 * Make Dimsbury want food from the beginning. (add in intro discussion, wine hurts his stomach)
 3. Set up kidnapping (do this earlier. )